FCS 100 - Family Dynamics

 Family and consumer sciences professions, history, philosophy, theory and foundations.
 Prerequisite: FCS Major

-FCS 170 - Hospitality Leadership I
+FCS 170 - Introduction to the Hospitality Industry

 Introduction to the history, growth, and development of global tourism and the hospitality industry including the leadership, ownership, management, organization, and structure of hotels and food service operations, and the many diverse hospitality venues; professional associations; hospitality labor trends; promotional practices; and best practices in hospitality.